chinhtran2k/document/documentMD/readme.md

 # HPA3 - Blockchain - Documentation

-This library is a collection of modules that contain functionality for a etherum wallet (like Metamask).
+This library is a collection of modules that contain functionality for HPA3 project

 ---